hardin47/website/Math154/Notes/07-ethics.md

-Also keep in mind the various laws which are designed to protect privacy and civil liberties.
-Just because you didn't try to build an algorithm that is biased against a protected group does not mean that you are off the hook.
-There are two ways that laws are enforced (both equally important):

-1. disparate treatment $\rightarrow$ means that the differential treatment is intentional

-2. disparate impact $\rightarrow$ means that the differential treatment is unintentional or implicit (some examples include advancing mortgage credit, employment selection, predictive policing)

-#### Anti-discrimination Laws {-}

-* Civil Rights Acts of 1964 and 1991
-* Americans with Disabilities Act
-* Genetic Information Nondiscrimination Act
-* Equal Credit Opportunity Act
-* Fair Housing Act

 #### OKCupid {-}
 Consider a study done on a dataset of nearly 70,000 users of the online dating site OkCupid (including usernames, age, gender, location, relationship interests, personality traits, and many other profile variables).
 The authors did not violate any technical policies such as breaking passwords.
 However, their work indicates a violation of privacy ethics as indicated by HIPPA and use of IRBs.
 [Kirkegaard and Bjerrekaer, "The OKCupid dataset: A very large public dataset of dating site users," *Open Differential Pyschology*, 2016.] https://openpsych.net/paper/46